peteroupc/html3dutil/doc/MathUtil.md

 The resulting 4x4 matrix.
 (Type: Array.&lt;number>)

+#### Examples

+The following example generates an orthographic projection matrix with a 55 degree field of view and an aspect ratio retrieved from the HTML DOM.

+    var matrix=MathUtil.mat4perspective(55,
+    window.innerWidth/Math.max(1,window.innerHeight),
+    0.01,100);

 <a name='MathUtil.mat4perspectiveHorizontal'></a>
 ### (static) MathUtil.mat4perspectiveHorizontal(fovX, aspectRatio, near, far)

 Returns a 4x4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>,
 given an X axis field of view.
-When just this matrix is used to transform vertices, the X, Y, and Z coordinates within the view volume (as is the case in WebGL) will range from -W to W (where W is the fourth component of the transformed vertex) and increase from left to right and bottom to top.
+When just this matrix is used to transform vertices, the X, Y, and Z ecoordinates within the view volume (as is the case in WebGL) will range from -W to W (where W is the fourth component of the transformed vertex) and increase from left to right and bottom to top.
 For a matrix in which Z coordinates